commercetools/ui-kit/CONTRIBUTING.md

   - we set a min-height for every `Spec` to ensure that changes in height of a component's state don't break the visual diff of states following below that
 - we can currently not "interact" with components (like opening a dropdown menu) before taking a screenshot.
 We might be able to solve this by using Puppeteer in the future, but we wanted to get up and running first.

-#### Bundle testing
+#### Bundle testing (`*.bundlespec.js`)

-We have test files ending with `*.bundlespec.js`.
-They are used to test the bundle produced by the rollup build.
-It is necessary to run the build before running these tests.
-We use these to further ensure that our bundling process works.
+These tests are used to ensure the bundle produced by rollup.
+It is necessary to build the bundle before running these tests.
+We use these tests to further ensure that our bundling process works.

 ## Releasing